-The Organization leases its office space at 300 Park Avenue in New York City on a month-to-month basis through a membership agreement.
+The Organization leases its office space at 300 Park Avenue in New York City on a monthto-month basis through a membership agreement.
 The membership term is automatically renewed for successive periods of one month each unless terminated by either party.
-Rent expense paid under this arrangement for the year ended December 31, 2020 amounted to \$12,224.
+Rent expense paid under this arrangement for the year ended June 30, 2021 amounted to \$3,159 and is included as rent expense in the statement of functional expenses.
 The Organization also rented country office spaces on an as needed basis.